zoxpx/pxdocs/content/reference/release-notes/on-premise-lighthouse.md

 meta-description: "Release notes for Lighthouse, the Portworx UI."
 ---

+## Lighthouse 2.0.2 Release notes

+### Key Fixes

+* LD-393: Lighthouse Failed to load UI if any of the nodes were in maintenance mode.

 ## Lighthouse 2.0.1 Release notes

 * Adds Cluster Migration to Kubernetes clusters for PX Clusters with version 2.0.1+